Exchange traded products: Admission guidelines

 Where the underlying securities are fixed income instruments (e.g. debentures and bonds), they should generally be constituents of an index that is widely regarded by industry as having robust and transparent governance arrangements (such as the eligibility criteria for inclusion and transparent methodology for construction and maintenance of the index).
 Licensed exchanges should also be satisfied that the authorised participants in these products have access to sufficient information to reliably (and in a timely manner) determine the price at which the relevant debentures or bonds can be bought or sold.

 Licensed exchanges should also consider the robustness and transparency of the index (where the ETP relies on an index), particularly in the case of a related party index provider.
-Licensed exchanges should verify where necessary that their arrangements with the benchmark/index administrator comply with recognised index selection principles such as the IOSCO Principles for financial benchmarks (PDF 388 KB), the EU Benchmarks Regulation or other internationally recognised index selection principles for any index relied on by the ETP.
+Licensed exchanges should verify where necessary that their arrangements with the benchmark/index administrator comply with recognised benchmark selection principles such as the International Organization of Securities Commissions (IOSCO) Principals for financial benchmarks (PDF 388 KB), the EU Benchmarks Regulation or other internationally recognised benchmark selection principles for any index relied on by the ETP.
 These principles relate to governance, quality of the benchmark and methodology, and accountability.

 Issuers of ETPs with underlying holdings including derivatives should satisfy the licensed exchange that they are able to reliably measure the value of these derivative positions daily on a mark-to-market basis.